Central Kalimantan: Geography

-Central Kalimantan is the largest Indonesian province by area with a size of 153443.91 km2, about 1.5 times the size of the island of Java.
+Central Kalimantan is the largest Indonesian province by area (Papua held this position until the 2022 partition) with a size of 153443.91 km2, about 1.5 times the size of the island of Java, and it is slightly larger than Bangladesh or the U.S. state of Illinois or Murmansk Oblast.
 It is bordered by West Kalimantan and East Kalimantan provinces to the north, by the Java Sea to the south, by South Kalimantan and East Kalimantan provinces to the east, and by West Kalimantan province to west.

 The Schwaner Mountains stretch from the north-east of the province to the south-west, 80% of which is covered in dense forest, peatland swamps, mangroves, rivers and traditional agriculture land.
 Highland areas in the north-east are remote and not easily accessible.
 Non-volcanic mounts are scattered in this area including Kengkabang, Samiajang, Liang Pahang and Ulu Gedang.

 The centre of the province is covered with tropical forest, which produces rattan, resin and valuable timber such as Ulin and Meranti.
 The southern lowlands are dominated by peatland swamps that intersect with many rivers.
 Sabangau National Park is a protected peatland area internationally acknowledged as sanctuary for the endangered Orangutan.
 Recently the peat swamp forests have been damaged by the Mega Rice Project, which unsuccessfully sought to turn large areas into rice paddies.

 The province's climate is wet weather equatorial zone with an eight-month rainy season, and 4 months of dry season.
 Rainfall or precipitation is 2,776—3,393 mm per year with an average of 145 rainy days annually.